Chris Brown: Early life, family and education

 Christopher Maurice Brown was born on May 5, 1989, in Tappahannock, Virginia, to Joyce Hawkins, a former day care center director, and Clinton Brown, a corrections officer at a local prison.
 He has an older sister, Lytrell Bundy, a bank employee.
 Music was always present in Brown's life beginning in his childhood.
 He would listen to soul albums that his parents owned, and eventually began to show interest in the hip-hop scene.

-His parents had divorced when he was 6 years old, and his mother's boyfriend (Note: According to at least one source, Brown called Donnelle Hawkins his stepdad, and both Donnelle and Brown's mother share that surname, indicated they were married.) terrified him by subjecting her to domestic violence.
+His parents had divorced when he was 6 years old, and his mother's boyfriend, Donnelle Hawkins, (Note: According to at least one source, Brown called Donnelle Hawkins his stepdad, and both Donnelle and Brown's mother share that surname, indicated they were married.) terrified him by subjecting her to domestic violence.
 In a 2017 self-documentary film, Welcome to My Life, Brown recalls the couple's abusive relationship.
 Brown said that when he was six, his mother's partner shot himself in the head, but did not die.
 The gunshot blinded him, the physical impairment only adding to his rage.
 Donnelle vented his anger and frustration on Brown's mother.
 "I had to hear my mom get beat up every night.
 I'd pee on myself, just scared to even walk out into the hallway, because I didn't want to see nothing".

 Brown taught himself to sing and dance at a young age and often cites Michael Jackson as his inspiration.
 He began to perform in his church choir and in several local talent shows.
-Brown said, during a 2023 interview with Shannon Sharpe, that he started to take in consideration music as his job after winning a talent show during a summer camp when he was 11 years old, performing Sisqó's "Thong Song": "The camp leaders, they laughed, but everybody kinda went crazy in there and I was like 'I think I can do this'."
+Brown said, during a 2023 interview with Shannon Sharpe, that he began considering a music career after winning a talent show during a summer camp when he was 11 years old, performing Sisqó's "Thong Song": "The camp leaders, they laughed, but everybody kinda went crazy in there and I was like 'I think I can do this'."
 When he mimicked an Usher performance of "My Way", his mother recognized his vocal talent, and they began to look for the opportunity of a record deal.

 At age 16, Brown dropped out of Essex High School in Virginia in late 2004 or early 2005 to relocate and pursue a music career.